bUnit-dev/bUnit/docs/site/docs/verification/semantic-html-comparison.md

   <pre diff:whitespace="RemoveWhitespaceNodes">...</pre>
   ```

-- **Perform case insensitive comparison:** By default, all text comparison is case sensitive, but if you want to perform a case insensitive comparison of text inside elements or attributes, use the `diff:ignoreCase` attributes on elements and `:ignoreCase` modifier on attributes.
+- **Perform case-insensitive comparison:** By default, all text comparison is case sensitive, but if you want to perform a case-insensitive comparison of text inside elements or attributes, use the `diff:ignoreCase` attribute on elements and `:ignoreCase` modifier on attributes.
 For example, to perform a case insensitive comparison of the text in the following `h1` element , do the following:

   ```html
   <h1 diff:ignoreCase>HellO WoRlD</h1>